 Mr. Sheehan received his B.A. from Swarthmore College and his J.D. from Harvard Law School.

 Mr. Zalesky is Vice President, Global Policy & Guidance, Johnson & Johnson Office of Health Care Compliance & Privacy.
-He has more than 20 years experience in regulatory affairs, quality assurance and research and development functions within the medical device and pharmaceutical industries.
-He received his J.D. degree, cum laude, from Widener University School of Law and earned his undergraduate degree in biochemistry and molecular biology from the University of California at Santa Barbara and is Regulatory Affairs Certified (RAC).
-He has published numerous articles on regulatory, FDA and health care policy matters and has contributed to several successful regulatory policy and legislative initiatives.
+He has more than 20 years of experience in regulatory affairs, quality assurance and research, and development functions within the medical device and pharmaceutical industries.
+He has published numerous articles on regulatory, FDA, and health care policy matters, and has contributed to several successful regulatory policy and legislative initiatives.
 Mr. Zalesky provides guidance on a range of commercial and scientific matters and is admitted to practice in Pennsylvania.